Open-Finance-Lab/RLSolver_Contest_2025/docs/submission-and-evaluation.markdown

 Please submit the following three items:
 1. **Neural Network Components**: Include your model definition, training script, inference script, and any trained weights or checkpoints.
 2. **Code Packaging**: Provide all source files, a `requirements.txt` listing dependencies, and a brief `README.md` with setup and run instructions.
-3. **Result files**: Your output should be saved in a file called `result.txt` inside the `result/` folder.
+3. **Result files**: Your output should be saved in a file called `xxx.txt` inside the `result/` folder.
+Take rlsolver/data/syn_BA/BA_100_ID0.txt as an example, the output result file is rlsolver/result/syn_BA/BA_100_ID0.txt.
 Each line represents the assignment of a node to one of two sets (for MaxCut):

 ```
    1 2